Shapes of Provolone Valpadana P.D.O.

 - Tapered trunk: this shape is commonly referred to as a Gigantino

-- Flask-shaped: the smallest format available consists of a sphere surmounted by a “hat”, which is used for tying.
+- Flask-shaped: the smallest format available consists of a sphere surmounted by a “spherical head”, which is used for tying.

 Each shape allows the mild or strong taste to express itself at its best